n. One who keeps vigil over a dead body before it is buried.

-- a member of Hashomer Hatzair or a camper or counselor at a Hashomer Hatzair camp
+n.
+A member of Hashomer Hatzair or a camper or counselor at a Hashomer Hatzair camp.

 Languages of Origin